demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 ### azure-devops-user-add
 ***
-Add a user, assign license and extensions and make them a member of a project group in an account.
+Add a user, assign the user a license and extensions, and make the user a member of a project group in an account.

 #### Base Command